Combinatorial Characterizations and Impossibilities for Higher-order Homophily: Hypergraph Homophily Impossibility Results

 where we have used the fact that $\vg_t(A) < 1$.
 Finally, we must simply choose any $\varepsilon > 0$ small enough that the set of inequalities for the variables $x_{r-1}, x_{r-2}, \hdots, x_2, x_1$ are also satisfied strictly, which is still possible since we set $x_0 = 0$.
 In particular, for $t \in \{r-1, r-2, \hdots , 2, 1\}$, we must satisfy

 Substituting in the definition of $\tilde{x}_i$, this is equivalent to

 Using a few steps of algebra, we can see that this is true as long as

 The left side of the above expression is always positive.
-If the right side is negative for any set of generalized baseline scores, the inequality is trivial.
+If the right side is negative for the given set of generalized baseline scores, the inequality is trivial.
 If the right side is positive, there exists some $\varepsilon > 0$ that is small enough to ensure the inequality holds strictly.
-Therefore, if we remove the LP constraint that lower bounds $x_0$, there exists a set of variables whose objective score is strictly positive. \end{proof}
+Therefore, if we remove the LP constraint that lower bounds $x_0$, there exists a set of variables whose objective score is strictly positive.
+This in turn implies that we can remove one inequality from~\eqref{eq:eaffA} and~\eqref{eq:eaffB} and find a hypergraph that satisfies all of the others.
+This therefore proves Proposition~\ref{prop:needallsi}.

-\paragraph{Primal-Dual LP Formulation.} In order to prove results about optimal solutions to LP~\eqref{lpmain}, we first re-write it in a general form using matrix notation and compute its dual.
+\paragraph{Primal-Dual LP Formulation.} We now turn our attention back to the original linear program in~\eqref{lpmain-app} that includes all constraints.
+In order to prove results about optimal solutions this LP, we first re-write it in a general form using matrix notation and compute its dual.
 Let $\vx = $ and $\ve$ be the all ones vector, so the constraint $\sum_{i = 0}^k x_i = 1$ is encoded by

 For odd $k$, let $r = (k+1)/2$.
 Later we will show how to make adjustments to the LP when proving impossibility results for even $k$.
 We construct a matrix $\mB$ so that the set of constraints

 is encoded by